-Many international commercial agreements including arbitration as a preferred dispute settlement mechanism as compared to local courts have been or will be signed with Iranian parties while international sanctions remain relatively relaxed, some of which call for arbitration to take place in Iran in the event of a dispute.
+Many international commercial agreements including arbitration as a preferred dispute settlement mechanism as compared to local courts have been signed with Iranian parties, some of which call for arbitration to take place in Iran in the event of a dispute.

 Iran has a modern arbitration regime and advanced domestic legislation already in place concerning arbitration.
-Articles 454 to 501 of the Iranian Code of Civil Procedure has provided for arbitration as one dispute settlement method since as early as 1939.
+Articles 454 to 501 of the Iranian Code of Civil Procedure (the 2007 version is currently in force) has provided for arbitration as one dispute settlement method since as early as 1939.

-The Iranian Law for International and Commercial Arbitration (“LICA”), which entered into force in 1997, is a modern arbitration regulation based on the UNCITRAL Model Law.
-Some important aspects of LICA are for example that the arbitrator does not have to be of Iranian nationality, that the parties are given the freedom to agree on the procedure to be adopted with regard to proceedings, on the seat of the arbitration, and on the language of the arbitration.
+The Iranian Law on Arbitration (LICA), which entered into force in 1997, is a modern arbitration regulation based on the UNCITRAL Model Law.
+Some important aspects of LICA are for example that the arbitrator does not have to be of Iranian nationality, that the parties are given the freedom to agree on the procedure to be adopted with regard to proceedings, on the seat of the arbitration and on the language of the arbitration.

-Iran itself has two arbitration centres, the Teheran Regional Arbitration Centre (TRAC) and the Arbitration Centre of the Iran Chamber (ACIC).
+Iran itself has two arbitration centres, the Teheran Regional Arbitration Centre (TRAC) and the Arbitration Centre of the Iran Chamber of Commerce (ACIC).
 The Teheran Regional Arbitration Centre was set up in 1997 with TRAC Rules being based on the UNCITRAL arbitration rules.
-The ACIC was established a bit later, in 2002, and its arbitration rules are largely based on the LICA rules.
-Nevertheless, traditionally ICC and the LCIA remain a preferred venue for the resolution of disputes with Iranian parties and the actual caseload of the TRAC and the ACIC is unreported.
+The ACIC was established later, in 2002, and its arbitration rules are largely based on the LICA rules.

-Iran is a party to the New York Convention with one reservation, which concerns the case where one of the parties is of non-Iranian nationality.
+Iran is a party to the New York Convention with reservations.
+One, under principle 139 of Iranian Constitutional law, concerns the case where one of the parties is of non-Iranian nationality.
 In such circumstances, the submission of arbitration disputes concerning public and governmental properties requires the approval of the Council of Ministers and of the Consultative Assembly.
-Hence, there are no reservations with respect to the New York Convention concerning disputes between private parties.
+In the case of important disputes with foreign elements, the approval of the Iranian parliament may also be required.